Multi-Storey Wood Building System: Building Stock Extension

 Research Project 3-2 (RP 3-2)

-The fulfilment of the sustainable development goals defined by the United Nations requires innovations and commitments from all industries.
-For the building sector this translates into the need to adopt more cost- and energy-efficient methods, decrease material waste, and increase the use of CO2-neutral materials such as timber.
-This can be realised by developing co-design methods which integrate architectural, structural, and building physics criteria in feedback with novel fabrication and construction possibilities in order to articulate timber building systems that overcome the typical limitations of multi-storey timber structures.
-Such quasi mono-material and future-proof wood building systems are based on standard timber-materials (e.g. GLT or CLT) and offer open-purpose, multi-functional, and geometrically bespoke column, wall, and ceiling elements, thus achieving bi-axial, variable span, and structurally optimized, resource-effective solutions using on-site/ off-site additive and subtractive manufacturing processes.
-This would enable independence from typically restraining rigid grid ordering systems and foster new timber architecture typologies that are also attractive for long-term use by being adaptable and flexibly programmable.
+Achieving the sustainable development goals defined by the United Nations requires innovation and commitment from all industries.
+For the building sector, this means adopting more cost- and energy-efficient methods, reducing material waste and increasing the use of CO2-neutral materials such as timber.
+This can be achieved through the development of Co-Design methods that integrate architectural, structural and building physics criteria in feedback with novel fabrication and construction capabilities in order to articulate timber building systems that overcome the typical limitations of multi-storey timber structures.
+Such quasi mono-material and future-proof wood building systems are based on standard timber materials (e.g. GLT or CLT) and offer open-purpose, multifunctional and geometrically bespoke column, wall and ceiling elements, thus achieving biaxial, variable-span and structurally optimised, resource-efficient solutions using on-site/off-site additive and subtractive manufacturing processes.
+This would enable independence from the typically constraining rigid grid ordering systems and foster new timber architectural typologies that are also attractive for long-term use by being adaptable and flexibly programmable.

 PRINCIPAL INVESTIGATORS